xfarzad/stuff/README.md

 # Contact :

-* join discord.gg/shhhh and open direct messages from the server and dm yyyyyyyyyyyyyyyyyyyyyyyyyyyyy_y
+* join discord.gg/shhhh and open direct messages from the server and dm farzad#1337

 # commissions :